neocotic/europa/README.md

 Usage: md [options] [ -e html | file.html ] [arguments]

 Options:
-  -d, --debug        print additional debug information -e, --eval         pass a string from the command line as input -h, --help         display this help information
+  -a, --absolute     always use absolute URLs for links -d, --debug        print additional debug information -e, --eval         pass a string from the command line as input -h, --help         display this help information